ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.bash_profile
 echo ‘eval “$(pyenv virtualenv-init -)”’ >> ~/.bash_profile
 ```
+Run `source ~/.bash_profile` (or `source ~/.zshrc` if using Zsh) for the changes to take effect.

 Create a new Python virtual environment for the version of Python you want.
 We are using 3.8.5 in this example.

 ```
 pyenv install 3.8.5
 pyenv virtualenv 3.8.5 <your-virtual-env-name>
 ```

-Set the local Python environment in your forked project directory
+Set the local Python environment in your forked project directory.
 ```
 cd <path-to-your-directory>
 pyenv local <your-virtual-env-name>
 ```
-To confirm that you have the correct version of Python running in pyenv:
+To confirm that you have the correct version of Python running in pyenv.
-TBD
 ```
-pyenv -V
 ```

 Install Ansible into your virtual Python environment